Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Act 2022: Legislative features

-The Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Bill is a private member's bill introduced by Labour Party MP Louisa Wall to establish safe zones around abortion clinics and hospitals to protect the safety and privacy of women seeking abortion services in New Zealand.
+The Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Bill is a member's bill introduced by Labour Party MP Louisa Wall to establish safe zones around abortion clinics and hospitals to protect the safety and privacy of women seeking abortion services in New Zealand.
 The Bill seeks to provide a regulation-making power to set up safe areas around specific abortion facilities, on a case-by-case basis; and to define behaviours that are prohibited within these safe areas.
 It amends the Contraception, Sterilisation, and Abortion Act 1977 by inserting section 13A to 13C:

 Section 13A prohibits certain behaviours in safe areas including: